 This post-diploma certificate provides further education for graduates from the University College of the North Early Childhood Education program and other approved programs in the province of Manitoba.
 Graduates develop the skills to lead early learning and childcare programs.
 Most graduates of the program become directors of child care centres.
 This is a nine-course certificate program that includes a practicum.
 Six of the courses are delivered fully online, but students also need to attend three courses delivered face-to-face at either The Pas or Thompson campus for the practicum.

-Laura Ayres, the program’s academic co-ordinator, teaches Community Based Partnerships, and facilitates Practicum 1.
+Laura Ayres, the program’s academic co-ordinator, teaches Community Based Partnerships, Family Partnerships and facilitates Practicum 1.
 The courses focus on child care administration and Indigenous culture.
 All 17 students work from home, using Adobe Connect on a 2 MBPS bandwidth to enable wider access, although satellite access is also possible.
 Students normally need a hard-wired ethernet connection between the computer and modem because wireless modems cannot reliably manage the low bandwidth.

 The instructor is on video, but the students use the chat function to communicate.
 There are breaks for student questions.
 There is an online orientation session for all students at the beginning of the course.
 The Adobe Connect sessions are recorded and embedded within the LMS for review.
 The course also uses the LMS for access to course materials and assignments.